xor2003/masm2c/README.md

 See list of DOS games with debug information http://bringerp.free.fr/forum/viewtopic.php?f=1&t=128

-How to run to convert your masm 16 bit source to C:
+How to convert your masm 16 bit source to C++:
 -------------------------------

 First your code should be compilable with uasm(jwasm)/masm6, link5/tlink and working on DOS.